-Certificate of Achievement: A college-awarded document indicating that the graduate has satisfactorily completed the major courses in a program, but not the general education courses.
-A certificate is not a degree.
+Certificate of Achievement: A document and notation on the student's transcript indicating that the graduate has satisfactorily completed the major courses in a state approved program.
+A certificate is not a degree and does not require general education coursework.
+Students must apply for the Certificate of Achievement through the Counseling Department.